 Throughout the history of the museum, it has seen many new expansions, many hardships, but has always kept one important goal at the head of the operation- to educate the city of San Antonio.
 The rest of the 1900's saw many major exhibits come to life including the H-E-B Science Treehouse/Adventure, Texas Wild and Ancient Texas, and The Lone Star Hall of Wildlife and Ecology.
 The 'New Witte' was opened on March 4, 2017 with $4 million of expansions.

 This museum as a must for every San Antonio visitor.
-Learn about the rich Texas history of the area while you have fun with your whole family!
+Learn about the rich Texas history of the area while and have fun with your whole family at all the fun attractions in the city!
+Book your vacation reservations for San Antonio today.

 - Approximately how long could a customer plan to spend at Witte Museum?